ahmed192a/Embedded-python-inside-c-/README.md

 this is a simple example to show how to use python in c++.

-first, we need to install python3.5 and python3.5-dev.
+first, we need to install python3.10 and any Visual Studio build tools versoin (Note: edit the generator version in cmake with the version you have installed)

 then, we need to link the python library to the project in cmake.